pfarrell/karl/README.md

-#Karl
+# Karl

-*The most lasting impact of Microsoft was to make professionals their own secretaries*
+*The most lasting impact of Microsoft was to make professionals their own secretaries.*

 I do not own a iPhone 5, but, based on about 5 minutes of web queries, Siri has not become the electronic personal assistant I hoped it would be.